John Drummond (Australian settler): Police career

 In 1850, Drummond acted as a police escort for a group of pastoralists including John Sydney Davis, Major Logue, William and Lockier Burges, Thomas and Kenneth Brown, and Drummond's brother James, in overlanding stock from York to Greenough.
 Later he accompanied an exploration party including Augustus Gregory, John Septimus Roe, James Drummond Jr and Samuel Pole Phillips, in exploring the land around the Upper Irwin.

+On 5 June 1854, Drummond led a group of colonists in the massacre of 30 Aboriginal people at Bootenal near Geraldton.

 Pastoralist

 In 1851, Drummond acquired a block of 4000 acres of land next to the police reserve at what is now known as Drummond Cove.
 He named the property White Peak Station.
 Shortly afterwards he obtained a pastoral lease over 4000 acre of land in the area, adding 3000 acre the following year.
 In February 1852 he took leave, travelling to Guildford where he married Mary Eliza Shaw.
 They would have one daughter, who would die in infancy.

 A rich lode of copper ore was discovered on Drummond's pastoral lease in 1853, and Drummond purchased 50 acre of his lease to secure the mining rights.
 He then placed management of the mine in the hands of George Shenton, who appointed Joseph Horrocks superintendent.
 The Gwalla mine ultimately became part of the town of Northampton.

 By 1857, Drummond had been promoted to Sub-Inspector of Police at Champion Bay, and owned valuable pastoral and mining interests in the area.
 That year, he was ordered to take charge of the police force at Albany, around 800 km away.
 Unwilling to abandon his other interests, he resigned from the police force, thereafter focussing on his pastoral and agricultural interests.

 In 1876, the Drummonds took in the orphaned child of Kenneth Brown (Rose, born 1874), who had been hanged for murdering his second wife.

 In 1881, White Peak Station was sold to Edward Wittenoom.